gbif/ipt/IPT2ManualNotes.wiki.md

 ## IPT developer documentation
 Developers who wish to contribute, or to use the latest revision of the source code for their installation should consult the [[How to Contribute|HowToContribute.wiki]] section of the IPT wiki.

-## IPT experts group in the GBIF Community Site
-The GBIF Community Site hosts a group for those interested in participating in helpdesk, promotion, and training activities related to the GBIF IPT.
-This is a place to exchange experiences, ask for help, and post opportunities, with the objective of a wider uptake of the tool inside and outside of the GBIF Network: <a href='http://community.gbif.org/pg/groups/3529/gbif-ipt-helpdesk-and-training-experts/'>http://community.gbif.org/pg/groups/3529/gbif-ipt-helpdesk-and-training-experts/</a>.

 ## IPT issue tracker
 The [issue tracker](https://github.com/gbif/ipt/issues) is the bug report and feature request management system for the IPT software and documentation.